 When should I announce my pregnancy at work?

-You don't have to tell work that you're pregnant until the 15 weeks before your due date but you might decide to do it after your first scan.
-There are some benefits of telling work sooner though, see here for more details.
+You don't have to tell your line manager that you're pregnant until 15 weeks before your due date (Gov.uk, no date) but you might decide to do it after your first scan.
+There are some benefits of telling work sooner, see here for more details.

 Should I tell my boss first that I'm pregnant?

 Yes, it’s best to tell your manager first about your pregnancy.
 No matter how close you are to the workmate who shares her biscuits and love life woes, it’s the professional order to do things in.

 It could also be awkward to walk into a meeting to tell your boss and find they’ve already heard on the office grapevine.

 Your colleagues might ask how your maternity leave will affect their work.
 And hopefully, having spoken to your boss first, you’ll be able to give them a slightly clearer answer to this.